Charles Henry Bond: Death

 On July 3, 1908, Bond was found dead in a bathtub in his summer residence.
 Medical Examiner Joseph G. Pinkham ruled the cause of death as drowning and that the death was accidental.
 However, it was reported that Bond left a note in his bedroom which read, "I have been killed by my friends and enemies.
 It is more than I can bear.
 I can stand it no longer.
 My heart is broken.
 I leave everything to my wife."
 At the time of his death, it was believed that Bond's real estate ventures threatened his fortune.
 One month before his death, all of Bond's properties were placed in the hands of trustees.
 The Washington Post reported that Bond's dissatisfaction with the trustees' actions may have caused him to take his life.

-After his death, Bond's wife donated money for Bond Hall to be built in his honor at the MacDowell Colony in Peterborough, New Hampshire.
+After his death, Bond's wife, Bella Bacon Bond, donated money for Bond Hall to be built in his honor at the MacDowell Colony in Peterborough, New Hampshire.
+In 1933, his daughter Edith Louise founded The Peterborough Players, a professional theatre arts company in Peterborough, NH.